 - NordVPN example: NordVPN is a widely used option with a solid track record, extensive server network, and a user-friendly Edge extension.
 If you’re evaluating options, you can try a trial period or a money-back guarantee to test without risk.
 The banner above links to a current deal—worth checking if you’re ready to commit.

-Edge on mobile: VPNs and Edge Free india vpn firefox
+Edge on mobile: VPNs and Edge

 - Android: Install a VPN app from a reputable provider including NordVPN and use the OS-level VPN settings to route Edge traffic.